GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update/index.md

 and obtain a trial token for each affected origin.
 Then configure your web servers to attach the origin-specific `Origin-Trial: $token` header on responses.
-Note that this header need only be set on main resource and navigation responses, and then only when the resulting document will make use of the deprecated feature.
+Note that this header need only be set on main resource and navigation responses, and only then will the resulting document make use of the deprecated feature.
 It is useless (though harmless) to attach this header to subresource responses.